Oculus Go

 The headset uses the Android mobile operating system and includes applications for watching both traditional and immersive video and other media from various sources, such as Facebook and the headset's internal storage, as well as streaming services such as YouTube, Netflix, and Hulu.
 Additional software is provided via the Oculus Store, a digital distribution platform created and maintained by Facebook Technologies.

 The headset was announced on October 11, 2017 and released on May 1, 2018 to generally positive reviews.
 By July 2019, the Go was estimated to have sold over two million units.
 On June 23, 2020, Facebook Technologies announced it would be ending the sales of the Oculus Go later that year and would not accept new Go apps or app updates into the Oculus Store after 4 December 2020.

-Some time after the headset was released, some users were noticing issues with the headset.
-The first issue was the Go's attachment to Gear VR.
-Oculus was successful in the VR industry before Facebook's acquirement, creating VR software for many VR devices, and that was one of the reasons that is caught Samsung's eye back in 2013 while arranging preparations for their VR development.
-However, Oculus never really created a VR experience so massive before.
-So with the Go's release, people were looking at a completely Gear VR based experience.
-This was an issue, because the Gear VR was not advanced enough and the store was deprived of apps, and the community was small.

-The Go was a stepping stone in Oculus' development.
-The failure of the Go due to the Gear VR caused Oculus to boost the store and interface to a different platform, and it was one of the main reasons that Samsung finally cut off the Gear VR.
-The Rift and Quest series ran on new, updated platforms that seemed to be more refreshed, and those devices seemed to take off better than the Go.
-The Quest 2 was one of the biggest hits in the VR industry.